Call on China to free defenders and #RepealRSDL

 Chang Weiping

-Chang Weiping is a human rights lawyer who defends the exercise of free speech and religious freedom, as well as the rights of people facing discrimination because of their health status, sex, gender identity and sexual orientation, by providing them with pro bono counsel.
+Chang Weiping is a human rights lawyer who defends free speech and religious freedom, as well as the rights of persons facing discrimination because of their health status, sex, gender identity or sexual orientation, by providing them with pro bono counsel.
 He has also helped other activists facing judicial harassment for the legitimate exercise of their human rights.
-On January 12, 2020, he was placed under RSDL by police from Baoji City for 'endangering national security', after attending an informal gathering of human rights lawyers and citizens in Xiamen a month earlier.
-He was released ten days later on 'bail pending trial.'
-In October 2020, after months of constant police intimidation and restricted movement, he denounced the torture he had been subjected to under RSDL in a video posted on YouTube.
-In late 2020, judicial authorities in Baoji City suspended his lawyer's license.
-He was disappeared under RSDL on 22 October 2020.

 Yu Wensheng